-The state continues to have a working collaboration with the Georgia Association of Convenience Stores and they have continued to provide county trainings of the "We Card" Program.
-A media campaign, consisting of televised and radio messages, is utilized to raise the level of awareness of tobacco access laws in the state and the legal age for sale of tobacco products.
+The state continues to have a working collaboration with the Georgia Association of Convenience Stores.
+The association has continued to provide county trainings of the "We Card" Program.
+A media campaign, consisting of televised and radio messages, is utilized to raise the level of awareness of tobacco access laws among merchants as well as the general public in the state and the legal age for sale of tobacco products.

-SAP&BD continues to fund community-based organizations across the state: 134 in FFY 2009.
-These organizations fall within one of DHMDDAD's five geographic regions and encompass one or more of DPH's 18 public health districts.
-The prevention and reduction of tobacco use and the purchase of tobacco products by minors are the focus of 104 of 134 current providers.
+OPSP continues to fund community-based organizations across the state: 134 in FFY 2010, within one of DBHDD's five geographic regions.
+The prevention and reduction of tobacco use and the purchase of tobacco products by minors are the focus of 104 of 134 of these current prevention providers.
 Some providers, such as the Christian Education Center and Learn to Grow's Health Education Awareness and Research on Tobacco (HEART) coalition, focus on health literacy on tobacco through Students Working Against Tobacco (SWAT.)

-Georgia's 18 local (DFCC) coalitions and other groups continue to be good supporters of programs to reduce youth access and they have been active in the acquisition of technical assistance to support their work, often calling upon state office staff to conduct trainings and offer technical guidance in these initiatives.
+Georgia's 12 local (DFCC) coalitions and other groups continue to be staunch supporters of programs to reduce youth access to tobacco products, and they have been active in the acquisition of technical assistance to support their work, often calling upon state office staff to conduct trainings and offer technical guidance in these initiatives.

-Georgia's annual Red Ribbon Planning & Resource Guides were used as a vehicle for community involvement in merchant education.
-Copy of one-page insert is attached of this document.
-This was seen as a way to obtain wider reach within Georgia communities around both tobacco and alcohol.
+Georgia's annual Red Ribbon Planning & Resource Guide is used as a vehicle for community involvement in merchant education.
+A copy of a one-page insert is attached to this document.
+This was seen as a way to obtain wider reach within Georgia communities to build awareness about both tobacco and alcohol sale laws.

 d.
-Are citations or warnings issued to retailers or clerks who sell tobacco to minors for inspections that are part of the Synar survey? \boxtimes Yes \square No
+Are citations or warnings issued to retailers or clerks who sell tobacco to minors for inspections that are part of the Synar survey? ⊠ Yes □ No